AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

     )
 ```

-This automated schema migration pattern—detecting DDL changes from Debezium, applying them to the Iceberg schema via the PyIceberg API—allows the CDC pipeline to self-heal after schema changes without manual intervention.
+This automated schema migration pattern, detecting DDL changes from Debezium, applying them to the Iceberg schema via the PyIceberg API, allows the CDC pipeline to self-heal after schema changes without manual intervention.

 ---

 ## Flink Checkpoint Configuration for CDC Reliability

 Flink checkpointing is the mechanism that makes CDC pipelines resumable after failures.
-Without proper checkpoint configuration, a Flink job failure requires reprocessing from the beginning of the Kafka topic—which for high-volume tables means hours of catch-up processing.
+Without proper checkpoint configuration, a Flink job failure requires reprocessing from the beginning of the Kafka topic, which for high-volume tables means hours of catch-up processing.

 The critical Flink checkpoint settings for Iceberg CDC pipelines: